 A new report from McKinsey & Company delivers a prediction somewhere in the middle: nearly 40% of U.S. jobs will shrink—but not necessarily disappear—by 2040.

-And “as the artificial intelligence (AI) revolution transforms what work will look like in the future, community college leaders must take the lead in reskilling our workforce,” reads a blog post from EAB‘s Community College Executive Forum.
+And “as the artificial intelligence (AI) revolution transforms what work will look like in the future, community college leaders must take the lead in reskilling our workforce,” writes Meacie Fairfax for EAB‘s Community College Blog.

 After all, although some workers who lose their jobs to automation will be able to easily transition into similar positions, nearly half (41%) will have little to no chance of finding a new job unless they learn new skills, according to a 2018 report from the World Economic Forum (WEF) and the Boston Consulting Group.